revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 ## Step 2: Model cards as canonical TypeScript records

-A card needs three workflow fields at minimum:
+A Kanban card needs three workflow fields:

 - a stable ID;
 - a column value;
 - a numeric order value.

-RevoGrid uses `id`, `status`, and `order` by default, although all three field names are configurable.
+The shared Planning model also requires a title and a valid start/end interval so the same records can power Kanban, Gantt, Scheduler, and grid views.
+The field names are configured once in `PlanningModel.fields`.

 ```ts
 import type { DataType } from '@revolist/revogrid';